 Notes

-You can tell when the cookies are done baking when a spatula easily slides under the bottom of a cookie without making it squish in.
+Baking: It's hard to tell by the color if the cookies done, since they're already dark.
+You can tell they're done baking when a spatula easily slides under the bottom of a cookie without making it squish in.
 You want the top of the cookies still gooey.

-Different types of food coloring will require you to add more or less of it to dye your cookies red.
-Start with a little, then add more as needed.
+Food Dye: Different types of food coloring will require you to add more or less of it to dye your cookies red.
+I prefer gel-based food coloring, since a little goes a long way.